rh24/tradetracker-sinatra-app/NOTES.md

 - Must limit content editing to the user who created that content.
 - *User input must be validated (controller is fine) to ensure that bad data isn't created Any validation failures must be shown to user with an error message
+- Why does the first logged trade never show?